smos/baf/README.md

 - It uses PiFace for 8 relay outputs using the PHP PiFace toolkit from https://github.com/peec/raspberry-piface-api Follow the instruction there and install under the ~/baf/ directory.
 The previous php_spi needs to work though.
-When succesful, move the vendor directory over the main directroy. "mv ~/myphppiface/vendor ~/baf"
+Make sure that you build the vendor directory and composer.json in the ~/baf/ direcory.

+- Add users to the groups.
+Add pi to the www-data group and www-data to the pi group, you can "sudo nano /etc/group"

 - Run the controller
-"su -l pi -c "screen -d -m -S essloop php ~/baf/closedloop.php" Add the command to /etc/rc.local too so that it starts on boot.
+"su -l pi -c "screen -d -m -S essloop php ~/baf/closedloop.php" Add the command to /etc/rc.local too so that it starts on boot, it logs to syslog.

+The Voltage divider is a bit finicky, as it depends on the input resistance, I adjusted the divider accordingly, my 6.8k became more like 4900.

 Other
 I built a PHP script to sort 18650 batteries from left to right to get mostly equal sized Ah cells for the given configuration